polytechnice-si/3A-GL-DiceGame/README.md

   2. Associate a dice roll result to a given player:
     * _Acceptance criteria_: A player has a name, and exposes the value obtained from her very own dice
   3. The player throws two dices and keeps the max
-    * _Acceptance criteria_: the dice is only thrown twice, and the max value is kept.
+    * _Acceptance criteria_: the dice is only thrown twice, and only the max value is kept.
-  4. A _Game of Dice_ is a two player game, and the max value win (ex-aequo implies to restart the game, no winner after 5 ex-aequo matches)
+  4. A _Game of Dice_ is a two players game, and the player who obtains the max value on a dice roll win (ex-aequo implies to restart the game, no winner after 5 ex-aequo matches)
-    * _Acceptance criteria_: the game exposes a winner, following the game rules
+    * _Acceptance criteria_: the game exposes a winner, according to the game rules

 ## Project Architecture [Maven]